How to Insert Arrows in Excel: A Complete Guide

 How to Insert Arrows in Column Chart

 You can insert arrows in a column chart to look sharp and attractive.
-For example, I will insert the upward arrow in this column chart.
+For example, insert the upward arrow in this column chart.

-• First, I have inserted the arrow from the Shape option.
+• We inserted the arrow from the Shape option.

 Use arrow in column chart

-• Then, I simply copied the shape and pasted them into the columns of the chart.
+• We copied the shapes and pasted them into the chart’s columns.
 Excel will change the shape of the columns.

 Change shape of column